Why Is My First Mortgage Payment Higher Than Expected?

 How to Calculate the First Mortgage Payment?

-Before entering into a mortgage, you should be aware of the expected monthly cost, even if you are on a variable deal like a tracker rate mortgage.
+Before entering into a mortgage, it’s important to understand the expected monthly costs – even if you are on a variable mortgage product, like a tracker rate mortgage.

 • Your requested direct debit date

-• If the lender applies a Standard Variable Rate for the first month (in the case of a
+• Whether the lender applies a Standard Variable Rate for the first month (in the case of a remortgage)

 Can Lenders Delay the Start of My Mortgage Deal?